Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 2. Your UK-based sponsor must hold a valid sponsor licence

-4. You must meet minimum financial requirements (£945) and also pay the application fee (£259) and healthcare surcharge (£624 per year)
+4. You must meet minimum financial requirements and also pay the application fee and healthcare surcharge

 5. Finally, you should submit your application online at the uk website

-The Tier 5 Creative and Sporting Visa route was cancelled by the UK government in 2020 and replaced with the Temporary Work – Creative Worker Visa.
+The UK government cancelled the Tier 5 Creative and Sporting Visa route in 2020 and replaced it with the Temporary Work—Creative Worker Visa.

 The visa now only covers creative workers.
 A new route has replaced the sportsperson route (International Sportsperson Visa).

-The temporary work visas are designed to be a flexible and often less expensive option for international workers to come to the UK for a time-limited period to perform a specific function.
+Temporary work visas are designed to be flexible and often less expensive options for international workers who want to come to the UK for a time-limited period to perform a specific function.

 If you are an international model who wants to work in the UK, you will likely need to apply for a visa, even if you are undertaking short-term work.

-An exception is if you were an EU or EEA citizen who applied for settled or pre-settled status prior to 30th June 2021.
+An exception is if you were an EU or EEA citizen who applied for settled or pre-settled status before 30th June 2021.

 Below are the steps involved in models obtaining a visa to work in the UK: